 What are the different types of campervan or motorhome classes?

 Campervans or motorhomes tend to fall under one of three categories: Class A, B or C. Whilst some people use the various terms for different recreational vehicles interchangeably, there are some key differences that determine their class and whether they are defined as a motorhome or campervan.
+It is always important to consider the different motorhome classes so reading our article on this may be a good idea to consider.

 Recreational vehicle, or RV, is a term most commonly used in America and tends to either be a catch-all phrase for mobile homes, or refer more specifically to what are classed as motorhomes in the UK.